MarcLD/Getting-and-Cleaning-Data/README.md

     https://class.coursera.org/getdata-008/human_grading/view/courses/972586/assessments/3/submissions

 Finally, use data <- read.table("data_means.txt") command in R to read the file to review the contents.

 The files contains the mean values for 68 of the measurements contained in the source files (see the files X_train and X_test).

 These measurements relate to 30 Subjects for whom data were collected while they were involved in 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

+The output data are available in this folder in the file data_means.txt.

+The file "Code book" provides further information on the Source of the data as well as detailed information on the variables and the measurements.

+The file "The Instruction list" provides information about each of the line codes in the "run_analysis.R" file.

 Acknowledgment: I would like to thank Mr. Pidanzhou for its indirect help.
 A reference to his github folder was given on the forum (see https://class.coursera.org/getdata-008/forum/thread?thread_id=241) and having a look to his code was very helpful to understand what the project was about and to better understand the contents of the different files.
 I have finally implemented most of the project in a very different manner, but it was making easier the start of this project.